 Normally, the targets are set at the beginning of the day and adjusted if they become illegal during the day, but there is no need to continue throwing and wasting targets.
 Call the chief referee to the field and they will reset them if they are not legal.

-If we want the few skeet venues we have now, we need to support them not only with our business but also by not wasting their targets.
+If we want to keep the skeet venues we have now, we need to support them not only with our business but also by not wasting their targets.

 Shoot often, shoot well and stay safe,